The Castle of Montegiove in Montegabbione

 The Castle of Montegiove offers the opportunity to visit a part of the castle including the chapel of Beata Angelina and the cellar.
 After the visit it will be possible to taste the wines of the company.
 For those who do not want to visit the winery but buy only the products of the estate, just below the walls of the castle is the company's private wine shop.

-The castle guesthouse, an enchanting 13th-century structure completely restored - once used as a crusher - has been converted into two luxurious two-storey apartments, located just outside the castle walls.
-Intimate, equipped with every comfort and tastefully furnished, the apartments and the warm air that dwells welcome guests making them feel at home.
+The guesthouse of the castle, an enchanting, completely restored XNUMXth-century structure - once also used as an oil mill - has been converted into two luxurious two-storey apartments, located just outside the castle walls.
+Intimate, equipped with every comfort and tastefully furnished, the apartments and the warm air that dwells there welcome guests making them feel at home.
 The peace, nature, service and general atmosphere of the estate will allow you to enjoy the beauty of an unforgettable holiday.

 Furthermore, the castle presents itself as an excellent location for events such as weddings, ceremonies and other special events.
 Its internal courtyard encloses a splendid garden giving a breathtaking view of the surrounding landscape.
 A charming place to celebrate unique events.